jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca2b
+id: 5d8a4cfbe6b6180ed9a1ca2c
-title: Part 78
+title: Part 79
 challengeType: 0
-dashedName: part-78
+dashedName: part-79
 ---

 # --description--

-Appropriately set the `cx` and `cy` attributes for the Instagram circles.
+Appropriately set the radius (`r`), `fill`, and `stroke` for these circles.

 # --hints--